-In order to take advantage of the adoption tax credit, we strongly recommend that you consult with a tax professional to determine the extent of the tax credit available to you.
-Nonetheless, here are our answers to the most common questions about the adoption tax credit and how it works.
+To take the full benefit of the adoption tax credit, we recommend that you consult with a tax professional who will help you determine the extent of the tax credit available to you.
+Nonetheless, here are our answers to the most common questions about the adoption tax credit and how it works:

 What Are The Income Restrictions Associated With The Credit?

 For 2020, the adoption tax credit is fully available in the amount of $14,300 if your modified adjusted gross income is equal to or less than $214,520.
 If your modified adjusted gross income is more than $214,520 but less than $254,520, you will receive a reduced tax credit.
 If your modified adjusted gross income is $254,520 or more for the year, you are not eligible for the tax credit.

 The adoption tax credit may only be used to reimburse an adoptive parent for “qualified adoption expenses.”
 These expenses must be reasonable and necessary adoption fees.
 Fortunately, most adoption expenses qualify.
 Qualified adoption expenses include:

 - Traveling expenses (which include meals and lodging while away from home)

 - Other expenses directly related to, and whose principal purpose is for, the legal adoption of an eligible child (defined as a child under 18 years of age).